Who am I?

-Currently, I’m a backend developer at Ubisoft, working on various online services.
-Most of my work revolves around new features, performance improvement or simply debugging.
+I’ve worked quite a bit of time in the gaming industry, working on various online services.
+Most of my work revolves around new features, performance improvement, or simply debugging.
 With interactions between multiple services in an open environment, there is a lot of complexities to have fun with there.

 I plan on using this blog to make me accountable.
 I’ll post information about each project I start.
-I’ll also post a monthly report of what I spent my time on.
-This should give a bit more motivation on working on my projects.
+This should give me a bit more motivation on working on my projects.

 Where to find me?

-I’ve never really been a social network guy.
+I’ve never really been a social networking guy.
 Always been more of a getting stuff done guy.
 Still, you can find me on the following networks:

 - LinkedIn: https://www.linkedin.com/in/jeansebastiengelinas/